hollisofjustin/ESS-523A-Intro/lessons/intro-basics.md

 You can read it as a series of imperative statements: filter, then mutate, then select.
-A good way to pronounce `%>%` when reading code is "then".
+A good way to pronounce `%>%` when reading code is “then”.
 It takes the output of the operation to the left of `%>%` and feeds it into the next function as the input.

 Say you want to summarize data by some specified group, for example you